melizalab/comp-neurosci/resources/linear-algebra.md

 ### Further reading

-- Strang (2020).
-Linear Algebra for Everyone.
+- Strang (2020). *Linear Algebra for Everyone*.
 Wellesley-Cambridge Press.
 An accessible text with an emphasis on concrete examples and applications in data science.
 - Hiranabe (2023).
 [The Art of Linear Algebra](https://github.com/kenjihiranabe/The-Art-of-Linear-Algebra).
 A useful graphical summary of matrix operations.
 - Axler (2025), [*Linear Algebra Done Right*](https://linear.axler.net/), Springer.
 4th ed.
-A more general and advanced treatment of vector spaces and operators.
+A more general, proof-based treatment of vector spaces and operators.